 At Knaphill, English forms an integral part of all areas of the curriculum.
-We are now planning using the National Curriculum and through a range of creative tools and resources, aim to deliver a varied, engaging and enriching curriculum which develops our learners.
+We use a range of creative tools and resources to deliver a varied, engaging and enriching curriculum.
 Children are able to express themselves through a variety of different literary activities at the core of our curriculum.
 Listening to each other and sharing ideas, thoughts and beliefs enables our learners to develop their ability to communicate effectively.
 They are also encouraged to participate in assemblies, school productions and present their work within class to ensure that all children become confident speakers.

 Inspiring reading is our passion.
 Our high-quality education in English will teach children to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, children have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature especially plays a key role in such development.
 Reading also enables children both to acquire knowledge and to build on what they already know.
 We are committed to enabling our children to become confident, critical readers through our teaching and through their exposure to varied and challenging material.
 Stories, poetry, drama and media are used to encourage and motivate writing within the school.